 - ¼ cup melted unsalted butter (½ stick of butter – make sure the butter is not hot when added)

-- ⅓ cup milk (mixed with 1 tsp of lemon juice or white vinegar)
+- ⅓ cup milk (mixed with 1 teaspoon of lemon juice or white vinegar)

 - 2 large eggs